whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 * Initial release with core features.

 == Upgrade Notice ==

+= 1.1.1 =
+Fixed: [order_product] and [order_product_with_qty] placeholders were not displaying correctly in vendor messages — now they show product names and quantities properly
+Added: New placeholder [order_product_links] to include product URLs in WhatsApp messages to vendors
+Improved: Placeholder processing logic in multivendor notifications to ensure accurate data replacement Internal cleanup: Removed unused empty placeholder values in the replacement array for better readability

 = 1.1.0 =
 Improved plugin load speed and overall performance